 You can safely use mouth gels, mouthwashes or other dental products such as Anbesol, Medijel, Oraldene, and Corsodyl during your breastfeeding phase (4)

 If you are a nursing mother, it is advisable to postpone cosmetic treatments like tooth whitening for the time being though the chemicals used may not adversely affect your little one.

-Remember, before undergoing any specific dental work or treatment you need to consult your health practitioner to go through the medical process comfortably.
-While breastfeeding, use any medication or dental product only after seeking professional advice from experts.
+Remember, before undergoing any dental procedures that involve dental implants or restorative treatments, such as dental crowns, or bridges, you need to consult your health practitioner to go through the medical process comfortably.
+Also, while breastfeeding, use any medication or dental hygiene products only after seeking professional advice from experts.

 Frequently Asked Questions

 1. Can you breastfeed after dental injections?

 The time when it would be safe to breastfeed depends on the type of dental injection you receive.
 For instance, some types of dental anesthesia can safely let you breastfeed once the effect wears off (5).
 Nevertheless, speak to your dentist to learn when breastfeeding would be safe after receiving a dental injection.